Procedural Generation of 3D Maps with Snappable Meshes

 Matching rules between connectors are defined as follows:

-\begin{enumerate} \item Connectors may be compatible if their pin count is equal, or if their difference is within a tolerance level defined in the generation parameters. \item Connectors may be compatible if their colors have a match according to a color matrix given as a generation parameter.
-The use of a non-symmetric color matrix allows the designer to specify one- or two-way compatibility between the connectors of the guide piece and of the tentative piece. \end{enumerate}
+\begin{enumerate} \item Connectors may be compatible if their pin count is equal, or if their difference is within a tolerance level defined in the generation parameters. \item Connectors may be compatible if their colors match according to a color matrix given as a generation parameter.
+The use of a non-symmetric color matrix allows the designer to specify one- or two-way compatibility between the connectors of the guide and tentative pieces. \end{enumerate}

 These matching rules are optional.
 The designer can activate both rules, only one of them, or even none.
 If both rules are active, connector compatibility is established only if both rules are verified.
 If none of the rules is set, all connectors in different pieces are compatible and pieces can snap together on their connectors without restriction.
 Table~\ref{tab:connparams} summarizes how the matching rules are given as generation parameters.